JamsheedMistri/TigerScore/README.md

 <p align="center"><img src="https://i.imgur.com/E6QrsHB.png" alt="tigerscore" /></p>
-TigerScore is an online testing form system for Martial Arts academies, originally created for [Tiger Martial Arts](http://tma-academy.net), made for viewing on a tablet such as an iPad.
-If you own a Martial Arts school and you would like to use this software, it is reccomended that you [email me](mailto:jmistri7@gmail.com) first since this software still may contain bugs.
+TigerScore is an online testing form system for Martial Arts academies, originally created for <a href="http://tma-academy.net" target="_blank">Tiger Martial Arts</a>, made for viewing on a tablet such as an iPad.
+If you own a Martial Arts school and you would like to use this software, it is reccomended that you <a href="mailto:jmistri7@gmail.com">email me</a>) first since this software still may contain bugs.
 If you do not wish to do so, follow the instructions during installation carefully!

 ### Features
 * Custom flat user interface